HarryHelsing/Emerge/Prototype/README.md

 - *done* Refine and tweek controls

 **Notes**
 It's probably important to finish this demo and test the global time mechanic before moving on.
-That being said don't both fleshing it out beyond that.
+That being said don't bother fleshing it out beyond that.

 ## Prototype 3